 When medication is needed to supplement hormone production, periodic follow-up tests are needed to ensure that the treatment continues to work effectively.
 Dosage levels and the combination of medications may need to be adjusted over time.

 Children with Kallmann often require care from many pediatric specialties.

-The Neuroendocrine Center at Children’s Hospital of Philadelphia offers families a coordinated and multidisciplinary approach to treatment for neuroendocrine disorders.
+The Neuroendocrine Center and the Adrenal and Puberty Center at Children’s Hospital of Philadelphia offers families a coordinated and multidisciplinary approach to treatment for Kallman syndrome.
 Our team combines the expertise of pediatric endocrinologists, neuro-oncologists, neuro-surgeons, neuro-ophthalmologists, neuro-radiologists, and pathologists.

 All our team members have vast experience in the treatment of complex neuroendocrine conditions like Kallmann syndrome.